d3b-center/OpenPedCan-analysis/analyses/deseq_analysis/README.md

 ## Differential Expression of RNA-seq matrices

-This module takes histologies data and the corresponding gene counts and tpm data, and performs differential expression analysis for all combinations of GTEx subgroup and histology type.
+This module takes as input histologies and the RNA-Seq expression matrices data, and performs differential expression analysis for all combinations of GTEx subgroup and cancer histology type.